Getting in ship shape

-On May 6, 2017, Weight Watchers launched our first-ever cruise, Rejuvenation Vacation at Sea™.
+WW launched our first-ever cruise, Rejuvenation Vacation at Sea™.
 Our ship, the MSC Divina, set sail from Miami bound for the Caribbean.
 During the eight-day voyage, passengers relaxed and recharged, but also had plenty of opportunities to get energized about their wellness journeys.
-One of our Members from New York, Alexis Eggleton, who has lost 95 pounds*, was on board.
+One of our members from New York, Alexis, was on board.
 While Alexis was losing weight, she made sure to reward herself along the way.
-So when she saw an advertisement for the cruise, she called her mother — who’s also a Member— and asked if she’d like to go together.
+So when she saw an advertisement for the cruise, she called her mother — who’s also a member — and asked if she’d like to go together.
 Her mom’s instant response: “I’m in!”
 Alexis documented her experience, and here we follow the play-by-play of her inspiring week at sea.

 In Grand Cayman, we took a catamaran out to a sandbar.
 We swam with stingrays in the most crystal-blue water I’ve ever seen.
 I hid behind my mom until I gained the courage to hold one of the rays.
 I even gave it a smooch!